k2view-academy/K2View-Academy/articles/04_fabric_studio/01_UI_components_and_menus.md

->**Tip:** You can reorganize or reorder elements of editors.
-Drag and drop the editor title area to reposition it.
-You can do this either from the Editor (A) area or from the  Panel (E) area.
+>**Tip:** You can reorganize the editors and panels, placing them in convenient locations.
+Drag and drop the editor or panel tab to reposition the editor or panel in the location you want on the screen.